 \subsection{Ternary Quadratic Forms}

-It has been showed at Proposition \ref{rank} that a necessary condition to the existence of a non-constant arithmetic progression of $5$ squares over a quadratic field $\bQ(\sqrt{D})$ is that the elliptic curve $E_D^{(0)}$ and $E_D^{(2)}$ have positive even ranks.
-In this part we want to describe some explicit results concerning the ranks of these curves, obtaining hence some explicit computable condition.
+It has been shown in Proposition \ref{rank} that a necessary condition for the existence of a non-constant arithmetic progression of $5$ squares over a quadratic field $\bQ(\sqrt{D})$ is that the elliptic curve $E_D^{(0)}$ and $E_D^{(2)}$ have ranks $\ge 2$.
+In this part, we would like to describe some explicit results concerning the ranks of these curves, thereby obtaining an explicit computable condition.

 \begin{rem} The elliptic curve $E_D^{(0)}$ (resp. $E_D^{(2)}$) parametrizes non-constant arithmetic progression of $4$ squares over $\bQ(\sqrt{D})$ (resp. $\bQ(\sqrt{-D})$) (cf. \cite{GJS}).
-Therefore a necessary condition to the existence of a non-constant arithmetic progression of $5$ squares over $\bQ(\sqrt{D})$ is the existence of a non-constant arithmetic progression of $4$ squares over $\bQ(\sqrt{D})$ and over $\bQ(\sqrt{-D})$. \end{rem}
+Therefore, a necessary condition for the existence of a non-constant arithmetic progression of $5$ squares over $\bQ(\sqrt{D})$ is the existence of a non-constant arithmetic progression of $4$ squares over $\bQ(\sqrt{D})$ and over $\bQ(\sqrt{-D})$. \end{rem}

-Using Waldspurger's results and Shimura's correspondence {\it a la} Tunnell, Yoshida \cite{yoshida2} obtained several results on the ranks of $E_D^{(0)}$ and $E_D^{(2)}$.
-In particular, we use his results corresponding to the case $D\equiv 1 \pmodd {24}$ to apply it to our problem.
+Using Waldspurger's results and Shimura's correspondence {\it a la} Tunnell, several results were obtained by Yoshida \cite{yoshida2} on the ranks of $E_D^{(0)}$ and $E_D^{(2)}$.
+In particular, we use his results corresponding to the case $D\equiv 1 \pmodd {24}$ in order to apply them to our problem.